rmnppt/codeclan/README.md

 -       Data handling and transforming numeric variables
 -       The K nearest neighbour regression approach
 -       Evaluating model performance and behaviour
+If you have questions or comments after the tutorial then please feel free to get in touch.
+Also if the data science route appeals to you then likewise get in touch but also keep an eye on our website (www.thedatalab.com) for info on events around Scotland.